-Condensing the history of the universe into 50 minutes isn’t impossible in itself—Terrence Malick does this & more in his astounding film The Tree of Life—but a composer, or indeed any artist, is always going to be pushing their luck a bit when seeking to encapsulate in their work the mystery &/or ineffable beauty of the cosmos.
+Condensing the history of the universe into 50 minutes isn’t impossible in itself—Terrence Malick does this and more in his astounding film The Tree of Life—but a composer, or indeed any artist, is always going to be pushing their luck a bit when seeking to encapsulate in their work the mystery and/or ineffable beauty of the cosmos.
 Having said that, one might suppose that music ought to be able to bear such inspirational weight better than most art forms, due to its essentially abstract nature, enabling it to possess seemingly limitless evocative power.
-But all the same, such vertiginous aspirations flourish or founder according to the composer’s preferences & personality, & in the case of Naresh Sohal, it seems to do a bit of both, although veering towards the latter.
+But all the same, such vertiginous aspirations flourish or founder according to the composer’s preferences and personality, and in the case of Naresh Sohal, it seems to do a bit of both, although veering towards the latter.

 Naresh Sohal - The Cosmic Dance

 - Liked it (26%, 5 Votes)

 Total Voters: 19